pnp/powershell/pages/index.md

 ## Updating the documentation

 All cmdlet documentation has been moved to the https://github.com/pnp/powershell/tree/dev/documentation folder.
 If you want to make changes, make sure to follow the format as used in the other files present there.
-These files follow a specific schema which allows us to generate to correct files.
+These files follow a specific schema which allows us to generate the correct files.
 You can also make changes directly to the documention at https://docs.microsoft.com/en-us/powershell/sharepoint/sharepoint-pnp/sharepoint-pnp-cmdlets?view=sharepoint-ps.
 Notice that the documentation there is currently NOT reflecting this library: the documentation applies to the Windows Only version of PnP PowerShell.

 -------
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.